TheMikeKaisen/Python_Fundamentals/README.md

 - Practical examples you can run and modify
 - A gradual progression from basic syntax to object-oriented programming and exceptions

-Whether you’re new to programming or transitioning from another language, this is a great way to **learn Python fundamentals by doing**.[GitHub](https://github.com/TheMikeKaisen/Python_Fundamentals/tree/main)
+Whether you’re new to programming or transitioning from another language, this is a great way to **learn Python fundamentals by doing**.
 ---

 ## 📚 Topics Covered